crmne/paolino.me/_posts/2026-05-13-production-experience-cannot-be-hallucinated.md

 This is why fake experience is so dangerous.
 Bad code fails fast.
 Fake experience lingers.
 It gets quoted.
 It gets summarized.
 It gets used in meetings by people who do not know enough yet to see the hollow center.

 The recipe is familiar.
 Streaming failures.
 Token budgets.
 Provider fallback.
 Turbo Streams.
 Redis circuit breakers. nginx buffering.
 Load testing.
 They sit near "LLM production" in the LLM training data.
-Arrange them with enough confidence and the result smells like lived experience.
+Arrange them with enough confidence and the result smells real.

 Production experience is not a smell.
 It is a thing that happened, and none of these things happened.